School Reunion

 We sat upstairs in the restaurant, with me facing the stairs.
 When Ya Lan and Ya Ting (twin sisters) came up the stairs and saw me, they instantly recognized me and squealed.
 Hugs were all around when the girls arrived; the guys weren't as physical.
 They all nodded to me, saying things like, 'Hey, long time no see' and 'How you doin'?'.
 Typical of them.
 A couple of people left in the middle of dinner and a couple others came by to our numbers stayed pretty much the same.

-Mao Kong for tea.
+After dinner, we headed to Mao Kong for tea.
 (Literally translated, Mao Kong says 'cat empty/space'.
 Weird, huh?)
 There are tons of teahouses up there.
 We got tea and just chatted.
 Someone went and got two decks of cards so we started two games of Big2.
 It's what we always play when someone busts out the cards.
 No one even had to ask what we were going to play (I didn't either!); we just automatically shuffed the cards, dealt them in fours and started playing.
 Some things really never change.

 We stayed till about 1:30am.
 The restaurant (2 pages) and teahouse pictures I have were taken by my mates; I've somehow misplaced my camera *sob* and so am camera-less.
 It will be rectified as soon as possible.
 (You will notice a lot of 'peace' signs - or 'yay' signs as they call them here - which is very typical Asian.
 Don't ask because I don't know either.)